torstehu/systemd/.github/ISSUE_TEMPLATE.md

 > …

-### In case of bug report: Expected behaviour you didn't see
+### In case of bug report: Expected behavior you didn't see

 > …

-### In case of bug report: Unexpected behaviour you saw
+### In case of bug report: Unexpected behavior you saw

 > …